danielgtaylor/huma/README.md

 Huma v1 came with its own middleware, but v2 does not.
 You can use any middleware you want, or even write your own.
 This is for two reasons:

-1. Middleware is router-specific and Huma is designed to be router-agnostic.
+1. Middleware is often router-specific and Huma is designed to be router-agnostic.
 2. Many organizations already have a set of middleware for logging, metrics, distributed tracing, panic recovery, etc.

+> :whale: Huma v1 middleware is compatible with Chi, so if you use that router with v2 you can continue to use the v1 middleware in a v2 application.

 ## Open API Generation & Extensibility